 Do Debt Management & Consolidation Loans Work?

-I recommend you look into a debt consolidation loan, you could visit the debtconsolidation.loans website for this.
-The pros of a consolidation loan are it centralizes your debt into one low monthly payment.
+The pros of consolidating your debt are it centralizes your debt into one low monthly payment.
 It also forces you to have a due date, usually 36 to 60 months for most unsecured loans.
 When I was paying off my $30,000 debt, on two different occasions, I used consolidation loans to help.
 Implied within this sentence are the big risks that come with consolidation loans.

 First, you need to have a good to excellent credit score to get the best rates.
 Specifically, I wouldn’t apply for a consolidation loan until your credit score is 700 or above.
 Preferably, you’ll want a score of at least 740+ to get anything close to the low rates advertised.
 When applying, your goal should be to beat or match the lowest rate you currently have (21% in this case).
 Keep in mind each formal application will be a hard credit check, which will temporarily lower your overall score.
 I recommend applying for one and no more than three loans at any given time.
 If you don’t qualify, wait three months or until your score returns to 740+.
 I’ve had good experiences with LendingClub but I also saw a spike in spam emails and snail mail after applying.
 This is annoying but no reason not to explore your options.

 The second risk is self-imposed.
 Many people, present company included, pay off their debt with a consolidation loan, only to turn around and use their credit cards again.
 This, inevitably, results in a vicious cycle of constantly needing larger and larger consolidation loans (until you are denied).
 Before applying I would do a strong self-assessment and make sure you’re ready to make the monthly commitment to pay down your debt until you are debt free.
 In my case, I cut up all but one emergency credit card until the consolidation loan was paid off.